Fundamentals of research methods for Development Studies

 Objectives and learning outcomes of the course

-The main objective of this course is to equip development studies students with the basic tools to undertake independent research and evaluate research methods presented in development research work.
+The main objective of this module is to equip development studies students with the basic tools to undertake independent research and evaluate research methods presented in development research work.
 Its main aim is to provide an introduction to basic epistemological considerations, the nature and stages of the research process, the exercise of formulating research questions and hypotheses, the understanding of data collection and analysis tools available in different research approaches.
 Some key learning outcomes are:

 - the ability to interpret evidence